 In Video Poker, the game is unusual because, since a traditional Video Poker terminal is based on a true deck of cards, and the pays for each hand achieved is shown on the terminal (just like the pay tables of any slot is shown), you can actually determine what your expected long term payback of a machine will be.

 For most games, you look at the full house and flush payouts – most often pay table adjustments are based on those two mid-level hand values.
 Occasionally you have to look beyond those, but any strategy sites, like The Wizard of Odds mentioned above, will tell you this in the posted strategies.
+Or for a quick table look, see the various Video Poker pay table payout levels based on the pay table settings by scrolling down on this page.

 Take Jacks or Better.
 A “full pay” Jacks or Better machine pays 9 for the full house and 6 for the flush, which you’ll usually see in shorthand 9/6 Jacks or Better.
 This has a long-term expected payout of 99.54% when played with optimal strategy.
 But each reduction to the full house or flush payout will knock a bit more than 1 percentage point off of the long term payback.